MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-best-practices.md

     Anchors that are larger than the recommended size require users to move father away from the anchor.
 Scanning from a greater distance results in decreased accuracy.

 - **Position**.
 Make sure that the anchor is always positioned flat.
 Don't distort it or place it on a curved surface.
-Otherwise, alignment and detection will be negatively affected.
+Otherwise, alignment and detection are negatively affected.

 [!INCLUDE [anchor-best-practices-location](../includes/anchor-best-practices-location.md)]

 - **Orientation**.
-The way that you orient the anchor can have a big impact on scanning performance.
+The way that you orient the anchor can have a significant impact on scanning performance.

   - Position the anchor on a vertical surface to minimize light reflections, if possible.

   - Don't use reflective materials for the support surface.

-  - Very reflective surfaces that are located behind the anchor, and direct exposure to sun or artificial light, can negatively affect scanning performance.
+  - Reflective surfaces that are located behind the anchor, and direct exposure to sun or artificial light, can negatively affect scanning performance.

 [!INCLUDE [anchor-best-practices-scanning-angle](../includes/anchor-best-practices-scanning-angle.md)]